quicwg/base-drafts/draft-ietf-quic-recovery.md

 data it can send is limited, as specified in Section 8.1 of {{QUIC-TRANSPORT}}.
 Data at Initial encryption MUST be retransmitted before Handshake data and data at Handshake encryption MUST be retransmitted before any ApplicationData data.
-If no data can be sent, then the PTO alarm should not be armed until data has been received from the client.
+If no data can be sent, then the PTO alarm MUST NOT be armed until data has been received from the client.

 Because the server could be blocked until more packets are received, the client